 • abdominal, lower back and pelvic pain

-• pain when doing a wee or poo
+• pain when doing a poo

 • pain that gets worse over time